microsoft/rushstack-websites/websites/rushjs.io/docs/pages/maintainer/cobuilds.md

    another call to that API.)
 A "merge queue" (also known as "commit queue") improves safety by instead building `pr1+main` and `pr1+pr2+main`; if the first PR fails, then it will retry with `pr2+main`.
 Advanced merge queues support "batches", where they directly test a "train" of pull requests `pr1+pr2+main` and only test `pr1+main` if there is a failure.
-This can speed up builds and/or reduce VM contention, while still guaranteeing safety.
+This can speed up builds and/or reduce machine contention, while still guaranteeing safety.
 GitHub's
    [merge queue](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/managing-a-merge-queue)
    doesn't support batches at the time of this writing, however, the [Mergify](https://mergify.com/) third-party